philc/vimium/README.md

 -  Make the CSS used by the link hints configurable.
 It's under Advanced Options.
 -  Add a notification linking to the changelog when Vimium is updated in the background.
--  Link-hinting performance improvements and bugfixes.
+-  Link-hinting performance improvements and bug fixes.
 -  Ctrl+D and Ctrl+U now scroll by 1/2 page instead of a fixed amount, to mirror Vim's behavior.

 1.14 (2010-01-21)